Andonome/lk/data/recfiles/bibliography.md

 ---
 title: "Recfile Bibliography for TeX"
 tags: [ "data", "database", "recfiles", "tex" ]
-requires: [ "Recfiles", "TeX", "Makefile" ]
+requires: [ "recfiles", "tex", "makefiles" ]
 ---

 Store your bibliography in a `recfile` database, then extract any part with `make`.